DenisCercasin/RentTracker/docs/team_eval/goals.md

 ### 👤 Personal Goals

-#### **Denis Cercasin**
+#### Denis Cercasin
-- Strengthen backend development skills using **Flask**, focusing on route structure, session handling, and user authentication
+- Strengthen backend development skills using Flask, focusing on route structure, session handling, and user authentication
-- Improve understanding of **database modeling** and efficient data handling with **SQLite**
+- Improve understanding of database modeling and efficient data handling with SQLite
-- Advance proficiency in **Python** by applying it in a full-stack context
+- Advance proficiency in Python by applying it in a full-stack context
-- Gain hands-on experience with the **entire development lifecycle**, from UI prototyping in Figma to frontend integration, backend logic, and deployment
+- Gain hands-on experience with the entire development lifecycle, from UI prototyping in Figma to frontend integration, backend logic, and deployment
-- Learn how to **design and consume external APIs**, including integration of services like the **Telegram Bot API**
+- Learn how to design and consume external APIs, including integration of services like the Telegram Bot API
-- Develop a structured approach to **project planning and task management** using GitHub Projects and agile-style workflows
+- Develop a structured approach to project planning and task management using GitHub Projects and agile-style workflows
-- Enhance teamwork and **collaboration skills** through shared responsibilities, code review, and communication
+- Enhance teamwork and collaboration skills through shared responsibilities, code review, and communication
 - Contribute to producing a well-documented and maintainable MVP that aligns with both academic and real-world standards

-#### **Caren Kedis**
+#### Caren Kedis
-- Focus on **frontend development** using **Jinja2 templating**, semantic **HTML/CSS**, and responsive layout structures
+- Focus on frontend development using Jinja2 templating, semantic HTML/CSS, and responsive layout structures
-- Learn how to **integrate dynamic forms** with Flask, including handling form validation, user feedback, and error messaging
+- Learn how to integrate dynamic forms with Flask, including handling form validation, user feedback, and error messaging
-- Develop a clear understanding of how to **structure and organize views** to ensure clarity, usability, and maintainability
+- Develop a clear understanding of how to structure and organize views to ensure clarity, usability, and maintainability
-- Lead the **UI/UX prototyping process** by translating wireframes and hand-drawn sketches into interactive designs using **Figma**
+- Lead the UI/UX prototyping process by translating wireframes and hand-drawn sketches into interactive designs using Figma
-- Build confidence with **Git and Github** for version control, branching and collaborative code management
+- Build confidence with Git and Github for version control, branching and collaborative code management
-- Enhance skills in building **user-friendly interfaces** that align with backend functionality and project requirements
+- Enhance skills in building user-friendly interfaces that align with backend functionality and project requirements
-- Improve fluency in working within a **full-stack development workflow**, coordinating frontend logic with backend routes and database integration
+- Improve fluency in working within a full-stack development workflow, coordinating frontend logic with backend routes and database integration

+{: .fs-2 }
+Last build: {{ site.time | date: '%d %b %Y, %R%:z' }}